NarayanaWalters/PTS/README.md

 An ambient windy sound plays in your ear if there is an opening that way.
 E.g. a corridor to your right and a wall to your left will result in the sound playing in your right ear.

 #### Footsteps:
-A footstep sound plays every meter you step. listen to the echo of your steps to tell when you're at an intersection or in a large room.
+A footstep sound plays every meter you step.
+Listen to the echo of your steps to tell when you're at an intersection or in a large room.

+#### Combat:
+If you're wielding a melee weapon and an enemy is within 2 meters of you, hold LMB or CTRL to auto attack.
+If you're holding a range weapon or spell and an enemy is in front of you at any distance, hold LMB or CTRL to auto attack.
+Keep in mind spells have splash damage, so you can get hurt if you're too close.

 ## Unit Tests
 To run: